Windows Admin Center – The Next Generation Windows Server Management Experience

 In my opinion Windows Admin Center provides us with the Windows Server management tools we were looking for.
 It helps us to manage our systems form a centralized, modern HTML5 web application and makes managing GUI-less servers easy.

 I still think the Server Management Tools hosted in Azure were a better overall solution.
 Since we only needed to deploy a gateway in our datacenter and we could access and manage our systems from the Azure portal.
-However a lot of customers didn’t like the dependency on the cloud, so the Windows Admin Center makes perfect sense as a on-premise solutions.
-Of course WAC brings right now much more functionality then SMT.
-And the possibility to extend it with solutions and extensions form third parties makes it even better.
+However, a lot of customers didn’t like the dependency on the cloud, so the Windows Admin Center makes perfect sense as a on-premise solutions with the option to extend the on-prem environment with Azure.
+The possibility to extend it with solutions and extensions form third parties makes it even better.